Riley Greene Player Props: Tigers vs. Royals

 Riley Greene At The Plate

-- Greene is hitting .292 with nine doubles, three triples, six home runs and 24 walks.
+- Greene is hitting .300 with 10 doubles, three triples, six home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.